shodushi/octovue/README.md

 An alternative UI for octoprint based on vue.js and bulma css framework

-## Latest changes
+## Latest enhancements
-added a user configurable dashboard with drag&drop + rezize functionality
+ - added a user configurable dashboard with drag&drop + rezize functionality
+ - light & dark mode

 ## Functionality
  - of course upload and print gcodes :-)